Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

-Then by Proposition~\ref{prop:g-dis-ext-sen-eq-cond}, $T$ is $m$-extremely mean-L-unstable. \end{proof}
+Then by Proposition~\ref{prop:g-dis-ext-sen-eq-cond}\,(3), $T$ is $m$-extremely mean-L-unstable. \end{proof}

-Combining Theorems~\ref{thm:equi-of-dense-DC2} and~\ref{thm:g-dense-dis-irr-points-2} and Proposition~\ref{prop:f-ext-sen-in-mean}, we have the following characterization of the existence of a dense set of distributionally semi-irregular points of type $2$ for continuous linear operators on Fr\'echet spaces.
+Combining Theorems~\ref{thm:equi-of-dense-DC2} and~\ref{thm:g-dense-dis-irr-points-2} and Proposition~\ref{prop:f-ext-sen-in-mean}, we have the following characterization for the existence of a dense set of distributionally semi-irregular vectors of type $2$ for continuous linear operators on Fr\'echet spaces.

-\begin{thm} Let $T\in L(X)$ and $m\in\bbn$.
-Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of distributionally semi-irregular points of type $2$; \item $T$ admits a residual set of distributionally $m$-irregular points of type $2$ for some $m\in\bbn$; \item there exists $\delta>0$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is distributionally $m$-extremely $\delta$-scrambled of type $2$; \item the distributionally proximal relation of $T$ is dense in $G\times G$ and $T$ is mean-L-unstable; \item the distributionally proximal cell of $\vecz$ is dense in $G$ and there exists $x\in G$ and $\delta>0$ such that
+\begin{thm} Let $T\in L(X)$.
+Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of distributionally semi-irregular vectors of type $2$; \item $T$ admits a residual set of distributionally $m$-irregular vectors of type $2$ for some $m\in\bbn$; \item there exists $m\in\bbn$ and $\delta>0$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is distributionally $m$-extremely $\delta$-scrambled of type $2$; \item the distributionally proximal relation of $T$ is dense in $X\times X$ and $T$ is mean-L-unstable; \item the distributionally proximal cell of $\vecz$ is dense in $X$ and there exists $x\in X$ and $\delta>0$ such that

 \end{enumerate} \end{thm}